Infinitihub/treaps/README.md

-A fully coded out treap data structure
+A fully coded out treap data structure that uses randomness as the priority